Leon Russell (album)

-Leon Russell is the debut solo album by the singer, songwriter, and multi-instrumentalist Leon Russell.
+Leon Russell is the debut solo album by the American singer, songwriter, and multi-instrumentalist Leon Russell.
 It followed his debut with the Midnight String Quartet and a production by Russell and Marc Benno billed as the Asylum Choir.

 "A Song for You", written by Russell for this album, is a slow, pained plea for forgiveness and understanding from an estranged lover.
 The tune is one of Russell's best-known compositions.
 It has been performed and recorded by over 200 artists, spanning many musical genres.
 Elton John has called the song an American classic.

-On January 17, 2018, "A Song for You" was added to Grammy Hall of Fame.
+On January 17, 2018, "A Song for You" was added to the Grammy Hall of Fame.